-And because every video is personalized, these highlight reels are a fun way for gamers to brag about their biggest wins and best moments.
+And because every video is personalised, these highlight reels are a fun way for gamers to brag about their biggest wins and best moments.

 Some brands are taking social sharing even further with user-generated content.
 Gamers can choose what they want included in their showcase video and then click to generate the video in real time.

-CCP Games, for instance, sent EVE Online players this video they could customize to their liking.
+CCP Games, for instance, sent EVE Online players this video they could customise to their liking.

 By choosing exactly what they want to showcase, gamers could easily create a video they would want to share on their social platforms.